- Download our Moving to Saudi Arabia Guide (PDF)

 Finding accommodation in Saudi Arabia

 The best option, though, is to enlist the services of a real estate agent.
-These professionals are knowledgable about the property market of the given city and can advise on which complexes are most suitable.
+These professionals are knowledgeable about the property market of the given city and can advise on which complexes are most suitable.
 Some compounds are highly popular and operate waiting lists.
-The advantage of using an estate agent is that they may have connections that enable their clients to find out about available spots in such places.
+The advantage of using an estate agent is that they may have connections that enable their clients to find out about potential openings in such places.

 Renting accommodation in Saudi Arabia